hirensoni913/WhatsMed/README.md

 ## Background 🏞️
 Our aim was to model a clinical pathway and to improve work efficiency on time-intensive tasks, which overlap with different roles.
 We analyzed the patient process in the hospital, aiming to identify time-intensive key tasks and to simplify them by reducing the manual and user - i.e. physician-related - work tasks in the documentation process.
-Most publications focus on improving existing processes in the EHR (Electronic health record), introduce CDS (Clinical decision support) or relate to outpatient treatment, but do not consider the cross-section between admission documents as paper or pdf and the lack of errors due to transcribing worng or only selected portions of the material, which is related to time-restraints and other causes.
+Most publications focus on improving existing processes in the EHR (Electronic health record), introduce CDS (Clinical decision support) or relate to outpatient treatment, but do not consider the cross-section between admission documents as paper or pdf and the lack of errors due to transcribing wrong or only selected portions of the material, which is related to time-restraints and other causes.

 We querried Google Scholar, Date Dec 14 2024, with the following search terms: